 Gunnar of Hlรญรฐarendi Hamundarsson

-An Icelandic chieftan described as a handsome, notorious, and an almost god-like warrior.
+Gunnar of Hlรญรฐarendi Hamundarsson was a Icelandic chieftan described as a handsome, notorious, and an almost god-like warrior.

-Features in two sagas where he is practically invincible in battle; Gunnar is known for being a refined archer, a specialist at close combat, a physical freak capable of jumping his own height with armor on, as good with his left hand as his right, and a master at weilding a unique halberd-style weapon called the atgeir (which he stole from a raid on an Estonian island).
+Featured in two sagas where he is practically invincible in battle; Gunnar is known for being a refined archer, a specialist at close combat, a physical freak capable of jumping his own height with armor on, as good with his left hand as his right, and a master at wielding a unique halberd-style weapon called the atgeir (which he stole from a raid on an Estonian island).

 On top of this Gunnar could apparently throw stones like no other, was a skilled swimmer, and simply could not be beat at any game whatsoever.